Mark Rein-Hagen: 1990s: Vampire: The Masquerade and The World of Darkness

-Rein-Hagen was on the road with Wieck and Stevens to GenCon 23 in 1990, when he conceived of the game Vampire: The Masquerade which became his main project of 1991, and the new company was able to publish the game that same year.
-Next year (1992) Rein-Hagen wrote (with Robert Hatch and Bill Bridges) Werewolf: The Apocalypse which was published through White Wolf.
+Rein•Hagen was on the road with Wieck and Stevens to GenCon 23 in 1990, when he conceived of the game Vampire: The Masquerade which became his main project of 1991, and the new company was able to publish the game that same year.
+In 1992, Rein•Hagen wrote (with Robert Hatch and Bill Bridges) Werewolf: The Apocalypse, which was published through White Wolf.

-Mage (1993) was based somewhat on a game that Rein-Hagen had thought of in 1989 as something like a modern-day Ars Magica, although Mage was the first game in the World of Darkness in which he was not directly involved.
+Mage: The Ascension (1993) was based somewhat on a game that Rein•Hagen had thought of in 1989 as something like a "modern-day Ars Magica," although Mage was the first game in the World of Darkness in which he was not directly involved.

-Wraith (1994) served as his return to designing the core World of Darkness games.
+Wraith: The Oblivion (1994) served as his return to designing the core World of Darkness games.

 His next game, the fifth in the World of Darkness, was Changeling: The Dreaming, designed with Sam Chupp, Ian Lemke and Joshua Gabriel Timbrook.
-Rein-Hagen was developing a science-fiction game called Exile to be published in 1997 and owned by a non-profit known as the Null Foundation.
-White Wolf encountered financial difficulties in 1995–1996, which resulted in a falling out between Rein-Hagen and Wieck and his brother Steve Wieck, so Rein-Hagen left White Wolf taking Exile with him.
+Rein•Hagen was developing a science-fiction game called Exile to be published in 1997 and owned by a non-profit known as the Null Foundation.
+White Wolf encountered financial difficulties between 1995 and 1996, which resulted in a falling out between Rein•Hagen, Wieck and the latter's brother Steve Wieck, so Rein•Hagen left White Wolf and took Exile with him.
 His Null Foundation released a draft of Exile for playtest in 1997, but the game was never fully published.

 He served as a writer and producer for Kindred: The Embraced, a 1996 TV show loosely based on Vampire, produced by Aaron Spelling and shown on Fox TV.
-He was unhappy with the finished product because FOX's producers had a vision for the series he did not share.
-“The show wasn’t as good as it could have been, if they only had listened to me more.”
-Kindred was cancelled after eight episodes, however, following the death of its star Mark Frankel any attempts to revive it were abandoned.
-Rein-Hagen continued to work in Hollywood for four years total, but disillusioned and fed up trying to make it as a writer, he decided to leave it behind.
-“It was the goal of my life, but finally I just left”.
+He was unhappy with the finished product because FOX's producers had a vision for the series he did not share, saying, "The show wasn't as good as it could have been, if they only had listened to me more."
+Kindred was cancelled after eight episodes, however, following the death of its star Mark Frankel, and any attempts to revive it were abandoned.
+Rein•Hagen continued to work in Hollywood for four years total, but disillusioned and fed up trying to make it as a writer, he decided to leave it behind.